soumyadbt1/Olympic-Data-Engineering-Project/README.md

  ![Image](https://github.com/soumyadbt1/Olympic-Data-Engineering-Project/blob/main/Snapshots/created%20all%20tables%20in%20lake%20database.JPG)

-9. Query the tables and do some analysis using SQL
+9. Query the tables and do some analysis using SQL (the code is below)
  ![Image](https://github.com/soumyadbt1/Olympic-Data-Engineering-Project/blob/main/Snapshots/query%20the%20table%20successfully.JPG)

  SQL Code: